RaduVintan/sdn/Readme.md

 For running the LP-based algorithms **Java** needs to be installed and the *java* command must be added onto the PATH system variable.
 Moreover, the **Gurobi** library [2] must be present (see section on installation).

-For running the inefficient LP introduced in Subsection 3.3.1 of the Thesis **Python 3** is required as well as the library **networkx**.
+For running the inefficient LP introduced in Section 3.3.1 of the Thesis **Python 3** is required as well as the library **networkx**.
 The software expects the command *python3* to launch Python 3.
 For most users this requirement should be entirely optional, as it is not required for the efficient LP solvers.

 The **make** command is required, as well as a also a local installation of the **g++** compiler.
 (These are provided by default on most Linux distributions).